 Faced with American activity within Canada's borders, the Canadian government was determined to offer services to Canadians and demonstrate its sovereignty over the region.
-Igaluit's RCMP detachment was established in 1945.
-A post office was soon in operation near the base, and in 1954, the government established a regional headquarters to serve the Qikiqtani Region.
-It also established a radio station called SKIMO that broadcasted from the Polevault facility at Upper Base.
-Some programs were in Inuktitut, including information about Inuit residents released from hospitals in the south.
+Iqaluit's RCMP detachment was established in 1945.
+A post office was soon in operation near the base, and in 1954, the Department of Northern Affairs and National Resources established a regional headquarters to serve Qikiqtaaluk.
+It also established a radio station called SKIMO that broadcast from the Polevault facility at Upper Base.
+Some programs were in Inuktitut, including information about Inuit residents released from hospitals in the South.
 Bell Canada established residential telephone lines in the settlement in 1958, and the Northern Canada Power Commission brought electricity in 1959.
 The Canadian Broadcasting Corporation (CBC) established a local radio station in 1961 with some Inuktitut programming.

-The settlement was becoming a hub for gallunaat interests in the region.
-Commercial transatlantic flights by Pan American Airlines and others stopped at Igaluit to refuel, usually in the middle of the night.
+The settlement was becoming a hub for Qallunaat interests in the region.
+Commercial transatlantic flights by Pan American Airlines and others stopped at Iqaluit to refuel, usually in the middle of the night.
 When passengers disembarked, local entrepreneur Bryan Pearson and artists would wake up to meet the flight and sell art, crafts, and furs from local suppliers.
-This was an important source of local income; Bryan Pearson described to the QTC how actor Robert Mitchum once spent \$500 (equivalent to \$4,000 in 2013) on carvings and furs during a stopover in Igaluit.
+This was an important source of local income; Bryan Pearson described to the QTC how actor Robert Mitchum once spent \$500 (equivalent to \$4,000 in 2013) on carvings and furs during a stopover in Iqaluit.
 Religious denominations also raised their profiles in the community.
-An Anglican church for a large group of qallunaat and Inuit parishioners was built in 1957 and a Catholic mission was established in 1960.58
+An Anglican church for a large group of Qallunaat and Inuit parishioners was built in 1957 and a Catholic mission was established in 1960.

-During this period, one of the jobs of the RCMP was to maintain segregation between Inuit and qallunaat populations in the community.
-They posted signs prohibiting qallunaat from entering Iqaluit or Apex Hill.
+During this period, one of the RCMP's jobs was to maintain segregation between Inuit and Qallunaat populations in the community.
+They posted signs prohibiting Qallunaat from entering Iqaluit or Apex Hill.
 As Simonie Michael told the QIA:

 The white men were living up there and we lived down here [in Apex].
-We didn't amalgamate in one place ...
-The RCMP made a sign stating "Do Not Enter Inuit Land" by anyone and when you go up a distance at the edge of [Iqaluit], there was another sign saying the same thing, that there were to be no entrance to Inuit land.
+We didn't amalgamate in one place . . .
+The RCMP officer made a sign stating "Do Not Enter Inuit Land" by anyone and when you go up a distance at the edge of [Iqaluit], there was another sign saying the same thing, that there were to be no entrance to Inuit land.